Partial regularity of the heat flow of half-harmonic maps and applications to harmonic maps with free boundary: Existence of weak solutions

 \section{Existence of weak solutions}

 In this section we prove the existence of a weak solution of

-for any $s \in (0,1)$.
-This equation is a mere generalization \eqref{eq:fhf}, and thanks to \cite{ST} fits well in our framework.
+for any $s \in (0,1)$, here $u_0\in \dot{H}^s(\R^m, \mathbb S^{\ell-1})$.
+This equation is a mere generalization of \eqref{eq:fhf}, and thanks to \cite{NS}, \cite{ST} fits well in our framework (see also \cite{AudritoTerracini} for a similar setup and related results).
 It is important to remark that the case $s=1/2$ and $m=1$ corresponds to a geometric problem since the image by those maps are minimal surfaces with free boundary.
 See \cite{MS}.
 We will then consider only the case $s=1/2$ in any dimension in the subsequent sections.
 However, we provide here the existence of weak solutions (but not their partial regularity) for the general system \eqref{eq:fhf} for all $0<s<1$ when the initial datum $u_0$ is a function of $x$ only.